rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 ---
-title: Node Requirements for User Clusters
+title: Node Requirements for Rancher Managed Clusters
 weight: 1
 ---

-This page describes the requirements for the nodes where your apps and services will be installed.

-In this section, "user cluster" refers to a cluster running your apps, which should be separate from the cluster (or single node) running Rancher.
+This page describes the requirements for the Rancher managed Kubernetes clusters where your apps and services will be installed.
+These downstream clusters should be separate from the cluster (or single node) running Rancher.

-> If Rancher is installed on a high-availability Kubernetes cluster, the Rancher server cluster and user clusters have different requirements.
+> If Rancher is installed on a high-availability Kubernetes cluster, the Rancher server cluster and downstream clusters have different requirements.
 For Rancher installation requirements, refer to the node requirements in the [installation section.]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/)

 Make sure the nodes for the Rancher server fulfill the following requirements: